appsignal/appsignal-docs/source/appsignal/terminology.html.md

 socket.
 To do so in a uniform way the libraries use an extension to the programming language they're written in.
 This extension is written in the C-language and installed when the language specific agent is installed.

+## Impact

+The impact of a controller in comparison to other controllers.

+Example:

+- Controller A happens 1000 times with an average duration of 0.5 seconds.
+The combined duration is 500 seconds.
+- Controller B happens 500 times with an average duration of 3 seconds.
+The combined duration is 1500 seconds.

+Total combined duration of all controllers is 2000 seconds.

+So, this means that:

+- Controller A has an impact of 25% (500/2000)
+- Controller B has an impact of 75% (1500/2000)

 ## Instrumentation